Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/10_Record_Test.rst

 .. note::

-    :red:`1.
+    :combo:`red font-bolder:1.
 In the initial state, playback and stop functions (Directions 2 & 3) are disabled.
 They become active only after a recording is initiated via Button 1.`

-    :red:`2.
+    :combo:`red font-bolder:2.
 For optimal recording quality, please stay as close to the microphone as possible during recording (the microphone location is shown in the figure below).`

 .. image:: ../_static/imgs/Main/10_Record_Test/Chapter10_06.png
     :align: center